Edward-Bakker/Project-3-Network/README.md

 ## Rate Limit
 Our API is using rate limiting to prevent request spam.
-Every servent ident can request 50 requests per minute and 5 requests per second.
+Every bot identity can request 60 requests per minute and 5 requests per second.

 ## Bot Management